-Long-term Expected Return Assumptions
+Long-te Long-term Expected Return Assumptions

 2024 2023 2022 2021

 U.S. plans 7.25 % 7.00 % 6.50 % 6.25 %

 U.K. plans 5.00 % 5.00 % 4.01 % 4.00 %

 Pension accounting offers various acceptable alternatives to account for the differences that eventually arise between the estimates used in the actuarial valuations and the actual results.
 It is acceptable to delay or immediately recognize these differences.
-Under the delayed recognizion alternative, changes in pension obligations (including those resulting from plan amendments) and changes in the value of assets set aside to meet those obligations are not recognized in net periodic pension cost as they occur but are recognized initially in AOCL and subsequently amortized as components of net periodic pension cost systematically and gradually over future periods.
+Under the delayed recognition alternative, changes in pension obligations (including those resulting from plan amendments) and changes in the value of assets set aside to meet those obligations are not recognized in net periodic pension cost as they occur but are recognized initially in AOCL and subsequently amortized as components of net periodic pension cost systematically and gradually over future periods.
 In addition to this approach, we may also adopt immediate recognition of actuarial gains or losses.
-Immediate recognition approach, we would record a loss of \$1.1 billion (\$0.8 billion after-tax) from cumulative actuarial net losses for our U.S. and U.K. pension plans.
+Immediate recognition introduces volatility in financial results.
+We have chosen to delay recognition and amortize actuarial differences over future periods.
+If we adopted the immediate recognition approach, we would record a loss of \$1.1 billion (\$0.8 billion after-tax) from cumulative actuarial net losses for our U.S. and U.K. pension plans.